stringtherapy/hemi/USER_MANUAL.md

 ---

-# Run the application as a private online messenger (Online):
+# Run the application as a private online messenger (online):

 **Pre-requisites**